Coming Up In October @ PFPL

 Upcoming Events For Teens

-A safe and inclusive environment where teens can come to explore identities, find their voices, and celebrate their uniqueness through art, poetry, and community.
-For ages 12-18.
-Food provided.
-No registration required!
+We invite you to a safe & inclusive environment where teens can come to explore identities, find their voices, and celebrate their uniqueness through art, poetry and community.
+Judgement free zone, allies welcome, confidential!
+Ages 11-18 welcome, food provided, no registration required.

 Ongoing Events For Adults